 Note: This article is part of Morningstar's Guide to Dividend and Income Investing special report.

-The index uses several screens to narrow the universe in search of high-quality dividend yielders.
-We first screen the Morningstar US Market Index for dividend-payers.
+To find the constituents in the Dividend Yield Focus, we first screen the Morningstar US Market Index--a broad market index targeting 97% of the overall market capitalization--for the highest-yielding companies.
 (The dividend must come from qualified income, so real estate investment trusts are not included.)
-We then apply the quality screens: We search the high-yielders for companies that have Morningstar Economic Moat Ratings of wide or narrow, meaning we think they have competitive advantages that will allow them to continue to earn above-average profits and sustain their dividends for 20 or 10 years, respectively.
-We also consider a company's distance to default ratio, a metric that uses market information and accounting data to determine how likely a firm is to default on its liabilities.
+We also apply quality screens: We search the high-yielders for companies that have a Morningstar Economic Moat Rating of wide or narrow, meaning we think they have competitive advantages that will allow them to continue to earn above-average profits and sustain their dividends for 20 or 10 years, respectively.
+We also consider a company's distance to default ratio, which is a proprietary metric that uses market information and accounting data to determine how likely a firm is to default on its liabilities.

 The 75 highest-yielding stocks that make it through the quality screen are then included in the index.
-See the current holdings here.
+The index is dividend dollar-weighted (constituents are weighted according to the total dividends paid by the company to investors).
+You can see the current holdings here.

 Disclosure: Morningstar, Inc. licenses indexes to financial institutions as the tracking indexes for investable products, such as exchange-traded funds, sponsored by the financial institution.
 The license fee for such use is paid by the sponsoring financial institution based mainly on the total assets of the investable product.
 Please click here for a list of investable products that track or have tracked a Morningstar index.
 Neither Morningstar, Inc. nor its investment management division markets, sells, or makes any representations regarding the advisability of investing in any investable product that tracks a Morningstar index.